EticaAI/HXL-Data-Science-file-formats/README.md

 - <https://docs.google.com/spreadsheets/d/1vFkBSharAEg5g5K2u_iDLCBvpWWPqpzC1hcL6QpFNZY/edit#gid=1297379331>

-This project either use explicit HXL +attributes (easy to implement, but more verbose) or do inferences on well know HXLated datasets used on humanitaria areas.
+This project either use explicit HXL +attributes (easy to implement, but more verbose) or do inferences on well know HXLated datasets used on humanitarian areas.
 To make this work, the main reference is not software implementation, but reference tables.